zeehoe/react_movie_app/README.md

 This React project provide a simple movie web page, with implementation of strucured functional component, useEffect, useState, and many more.

+## Directory Explaination
+Inside directory src, the project has been structured into few directories.

+### `assets`
+Stored raw assets like svg file, sound file, video file, etc.

+### `components`
+All functional JSX components will stored here. (for simple single page application, may be futher divided number of pages are becoming higher)

+### `css`
+stored any css file

+### `utils`
+stored any helper class or function, that is more likely to be used in more than on page of the application

 ## Available Scripts

 In the project directory, you can run: